Granlund scores in OT, Wild beat Lightning 5-4

+"You're playing well, you're feeling good, we were pressing, pressing, pressing," Tampa Bay coach Jon Cooper said.
+"We scored and then we probably got a little bit comfortable.
+It's funny, when we went behind, the desperation kicked in and showed a lot about our resiliency just to get a point out of the game."

-Andrei Vasilekskiy made 29 saves for Tampa Bay, which had it's three-game winning streak snapped as it played on the road after a season-opening, five-game homestand.
+Andrei Vasilekskiy made 29 saves for the Lightning, who had their three-game winning streak snapped as they played on the road after a season-opening, five-game homestand.

 Tampa Bay got a quick start with goals from Callahan and Gourde within the first 10:50.
 Callahan was playing in his just his second game after recovering from an upper-body injury.

-Coyle's goal brought Minnesota within one, but Miler scored before the end of the first to re-establish the two-goal advantage.
+Coyle's goal brought Minnesota within one, but Miller scored before the end of the first to re-establish the two-goal advantage.
 The Lightning outshot the Wild 16-9 in the first.

+"This one stings," Tampa Bay defenseman Ryan McDonagh said.
+"We had it going on all cylinders there in the first period and felt good about ourselves.
+We can't let our foot off the gas pedal there against any team in this league, especially on the road.
+So, lesson learned."

+Foligno scored his first of the season for the only tally of the second period and Parise tied the game 10:45 into the third.

+"I think we're saving it in the first, as of right now," Wild forward Jason Zucker said.
+"We need to try and fix that.
+As long as we're getting the wins right now, I think we're going to be happy with it."

 NOTES: Wild C Matt Hendricks missed his second straight game with a lower-body injury. ...
 Vasilevskiy had not allowed more than two goals in a game this season. ...
 Stalock started for the second time this season in place of Devan Dubnyk, who made 33 saves in a win at Dallas the previous night. ...
-Minnesota was playing its fourth game in six nights. ...
 Tampa Bay hasn't won in Minnesota since April 2, 2011, losing seven games in a row. ...
 The Wild were 0 for 2 on the power play.
 The Lightning have started the season 25 of 25 on the penalty kill. ...
 Tampa Bay started a season-high, five-game road trip.

 UP NEXT